 Admission process is currently being carried out online due to Covid-19.
 Students who want to enroll in the Film Certificate Program should send the scanned version of their filled in application form and their most recent transcript to the program coordinator Assist.
 Prof. Burcu Akkoyun and the assistant coordinator Lamia Kabal via e-mail.
 (Scroll up for the e-mail addresses) You are considered as officially enrolled in the certificate program when you receive an acknowledgement e-mail, which serves as the formal notification of your acceptance.

 Completion process and requirements:

 Students who have enrolled for the program must hand in their most recent transcript to the Film Studies Program Certificate Coordinator or the assistant coordinator at the beginning of each academic semester.
 If the information provided in the application form changes, students are expected to inform the coordinator accordingly by updating their files.
 It is extremely important that you update your files every semester!
 Those who fail to submit their up-to-date transcripts for two consecutive semesters (except for summer semester) are automatically considered to have left the certificate program.

 It is the student’s responsibility to plan and ensure the completion of the courses before their graduation.
 Please note:

 - The required courses (FA 341, FA 348 and FA 349) cannot be opened every semester or the classes may be full.
 Therefore, we recommend that you try to take the required courses as early as possible.

 - FA 349 – Film Theory is the most advanced course among the required courses.Therefore, it is recommended that you take FA 341 – Introduction to Film Analysis and FA 348 History of the Cinema before you take FA – 348 Film Theory.

-Students who are in the program and will graduate must speak with the Film Studies Coordinator about their status a semester before their graduation.to make sure that the courses they have completed and/or will take in their last semester will lead to the completion of the program.
+Students who are in the program and will graduate must contact the coordinator a semester before their graduation to notify their intent to graduate and make sure that the courses they have completed and/or will take in their last semester will lead to the completion of the program.